csmcallister/beular/README.md

 # BEULAR

-Binarization of End User License Agreement Regression (BEULAR) - a Python Flask application that provides a UI for a supervised machine learning model that can identify problematic clauses in End User License Agreements.
+Binarization of End User License Agreement Regression (BEULAR) - a Python Flask application that provides a UI for supervised machine learning models that can identify problematic clauses in End User License Agreements.

 ## Getting Started

 ## Config

 Create a `.env` file to set some app-specific environment variables.
-For example
+For example, a bare minimum setup:

 ```ini
 FLASK_APP=main.py